-A recent survey by the Royal Society has urged the UK Government to launch a national investigation into brain devices (or neural interface technologies) and their ethical implications.
+A recent survey by the Royal Society has urged the UK Government to launch a national investigation into neural interface technologies and their ethical implications.

 Neural interface technologies are devices that blur the line between mind and machine.
-They are implanted in the body, or worn externally and used to record or stimulate brain activity in the brain or nervous system.
+They are implanted in the body, or worn externally and used to record or stimulate brain activity in the brain.

 Examples of available devices are cochlear implants, which convert sound into electrical signals sent directly to the patient’s brain to enhance hearing, as well as prosthetic arms and legs that are controlled solely by human thought.